Agroecology-Lab/visual-multi-crop-row-navigation/README.md

 # Visual Multi Crop Row Navigation in Arable Farming Fields

+The visual-multi-crop-row-navigation project is a software implementation of a visual navigation system for agricultural robots.
+The goal of the project is to enable agricultural robots to navigate accurately within a field, and identify and navigate between different crop rows.

+The project is implemented in Python and makes use of the OpenCV library for image processing and computer vision tasks.
+The navigation system uses a monocular camera mounted on the robot, and relies on the visual features of the plants and the soil to determine the robot's position and orientation within the field.

+The repository includes the following files and directories:

+-    data: This directory contains example images and data used for testing and evaluation.
+-    docs: This directory contains documentation for the project, including a detailed description of the algorithms and methods used, as well as instructions for how to use and set up the system.
+-   src: This directory contains the source code for the project.
+The main files are: navigator.py: This file contains the main navigation class, which implements the core navigation algorithms and methods. visualizer.py: This file contains a helper class for visualizing the results of the navigation algorithm, such as the detected crop rows and the estimated robot pose.
+-    tests: This directory contains unit tests for the various components of the navigation system.

+To use the visual-multi-crop-row-navigation system, you will need to install the required dependencies, including Python and the OpenCV library.
+The instructions for installation and setup are provided below.
+Once the dependencies are installed, you can run the navigation system using the navigator.py script, and visualize the results using the visualizer.py script.

+Please also see the docs directory for more detailed documentation and usage instructions.

 A work presented in IROS 2022 - Kyoto, Japan

 <div align="center">